singh-man/books/crackingTheCoding/03_solutions.md

 42       return bestLine;
 43    }
 44
-45   I* Check  hashmap for  lines that are  equivalent.
+45   /* Check  hashmap for  lines that are  equivalent.
 Note that we  need to  check  one
-*  epsilon above and below the  actual slope  since we're  defining two lines as 47     *  equivalent if they're within   an epsilon of  each  other. *I 48  int countEquivalentLines(HashMapList<Double,  Line> linesBySlope,  Line  line) {
+*  epsilon above and below the  actual slope  since we're  defining two lines as 47     *  equivalent if they're within   an epsilon of  each  other. */ 48  int countEquivalentLines(HashMapList<Double,  Line> linesBySlope,  Line  line) {
 49       double  key=  Line.floorToNearestEpsilon(line.slope);
 50       int count  =  countEquivalentLines(linesBySlope.get(key),  line);